Whiteknight/whiteknight.github.com/drafts/threading_vision.md

 involved in this idea, and I won't repeat myself in this post.
-Going forward, I'm going to assume the reader knows all about threads, the difference between "heavy" OS threads and green threads, the ideas behind concurrency primitives, the problems with deadlock, resource contention, and data inconsistency, and anything else I feel like talking about.
+Going forward, I'm going to assume the reader knows all about threads, the difference between "heavy" OS threads and green threads, the ideas behind concurrency primitives, the problems with deadlock, resource contention, data inconsistency, and anything else I feel like talking about.

 First things first, my idea involves a hybridized threading approach similar